-The core issues of full-time self-employed are not getting the attention and focus that enterprise, and even SMBs get from technology and software solutions.
-They also lack the resources to buy holistic, or even point solutions, that can help them take care of non-core or peripheral tasks in their business.
+The core issues of full-time self-employed are not getting the attention and focus that enterprises and even SMBs get from technology and software solutions.
+They also lack the resources to buy holistic or even point solutions, that can help them take care of non-core or peripheral tasks in their business.

 Formations and S-Corp as an Enabler for Better Financial Future

-This is why we started Formations, to give Self-Employed the support they need to thrive in today’s economy.
-We are building the world’s first S-Corp Automation software that will sit in the heart of our financial solution.
-S-Corp is the most popular tax structure for SMBs in America, yet it’s completely underutilized by Self-Employed. as of 2017, there were 5.1 million S-Corps in America, more than partnerships, C-Corps or other corporate entities.
+This is why we started Formations, to give self-employed the support they need to thrive in today’s economy.
+We are building the world’s first S-Corp automation software that will sit in the heart of our financial solution.
+S-Corp is the most popular tax structure for SMBs in America, yet it’s completely underutilized by the self-employed.
+As of 2017, there were 5.1 million S-Corps in America, more than partnerships, C-Corps, or other corporate entities.
 Yet, out of over 22 million non-employer establishments (self-employed), less than 5% were S-Corps.

-By moving to S-Corp, Self-Employed can save thousands of dollars on taxes every year, utilize W2 to pay their taxes liabilities, enroll in a 401K program, and get access to affordable health insurance.
-With Formations, bookkeeping, accounting, payroll and taxes are handled automatically and proactively so Self-Employed can focus on growing their business not maintaining their books.
+By moving to an S-Corp, self-employed individuals can save thousands of dollars on taxes every year, utilize W2 to pay their taxes liabilities, enroll in a Solo 401(k) program, and get access to affordable health insurance.
+With Formations, bookkeeping, accounting, payroll, and taxes are handled automatically and proactively so self-employed can focus on growing their business not maintaining their books.